johnrm174/model-railway-signalling/README.md

 My youTube channel also has a number of videos demonstrating the use of the application:
 [https://www.youtube.com/@DCCModelRailwaySignalling](https://www.youtube.com/@DCCModelRailwaySignalling)

-## What's new for Release 5.3.0:
+## What's new for Release 5.x.x:

 > [!IMPORTANT]
-> Release 5.3.0 will only support the loading of layout files created by Release 5.0.0 or later.
+> Release 5.x.x will only support the loading of layout files created by Release 5.0.0 or later.
 > If you have layout files created by an earlier version of the application then you should first
-> upgrade to Release 5.0.0 and then load/re-save your files before upgrading to Release 5.3.0.
+> upgrade to Release 5.0.0 and then load/re-save your files before upgrading to Release 5.x.x.
 > You have been warned!

-* The next signal can now be specified as a "STOP" for any route ahead (signal interlocking tab):
-    * This supports the case of signals controlling routes into 'dead ends' such as bay platforms.
-    * 3/4 aspect Colour light signals will then display CAUTION when the route is selected.
-* Theatre route indications can now be used with the subsidary signal (as well as the main signal).
-* Signals can now be 'flipped' around their horizontal axis (move to the other side of the track).
-* New 'f' shortcut key to 'flip' selected signals/points around their horizontal axis (edit-mode).
-* New tooltips for points, signals and levers in edit/run modes to report the interlocking state.
-* Added display of hostname on MQTT status tab (MQTT heartbeat messages) to ease configuration.
-* Added ability to 'reverse' the DCC command logic for subsidary aspects of colour light signals.
-* Bugfix for route highlighting through points (Y Points, single slips and double slips).
-* Bugfix for DCC control of shunt agead ground position signals (commands were not being sent out).
-* Bugfix for MQTT heartbeats (broker disconnect/reconnect would stop messages being sent out).
+* Allow menubar font size to be increased (for improved operation with touchscreens).

 ![Example Screenshot2](https://github.com/johnrm174/model-railway-signalling/blob/main/README_screenshot1.png)